scizen9/SEDM-Docs/source/Pipeline.rst

 ~~~~~~~~~~~~~~~

 This is the simplest adjustment to make.
 It will arise in some cases if the WCS
-solution of the guider images failed.
+solution of the guider images failed (Quality 5).
 This is indicated in the IFU spaxel plot
-when the centroid  is indicated by a red circle instead of a red X.  When the
+when the centroid is plotted a red circle instead of a red X.  When the
 WCS solution fails, the extraction is defined by the brightest pixel.
 This is
 fine for standard stars, but does not always work for science targets.
 Sometimes even successful WCS solutions will define the centroid in the wrong